-Aurora dreads that the lime tree, and thus perhaps by extension the English poetic tradition, may want something from her, and she hesitates to contemplate the tree or turn her chair that way.
-In what could easily be described as a paranoid delusion, she maintains that the tree has come from the woods to the house, and seems to be stalking her and attempting to communicate: it is here “to bring the house a message.”
+Aurora dreads that the lime tree, and perhaps by extension the English poetic tradition, may want something from her, and she hesitates to contemplate the tree or turn her chair towards it.
+In what could easily be described as a paranoid delusion, she maintains that the tree has come from the woods to the house and seems to be stalking her and attempting to communicate: it is here “to bring the house a message.”
 For Coleridge, the situation is exactly the opposite: the lime-tree bower, at first frustrating, becomes an emissary from the house to the woods, so that the injured poet can convey his feelings to his distant friends and his aspirations for their happiness.
 Coleridge’s lime tree is frustratingly immobile, while Barrett Browning’s seems to have made like a tree and left the woods behind; its seeming mobility is what provokes Aurora’s anxiety.
-It is the arrival of the outside world into Leigh Hall, and then the core of the subject: the tree’s “message” is traumatic and meaningless in itself, and yet indicates “a thing / Beyond it.”
-And yet it becomes part of Aurora’s contemplation of “the inner life,” something that she likens to regression: Aurora maintains “relations in the Unseen . . . as a babe sucks surely in the dark. / I kept the life, thrust on me, on the outside / Of the inner life” (ll.
-1.473–78).
-She goes on to suppose that: “And so, as froward babes, we hide our eyes / And think all ended.—Then, Life calls to us . . .
-Above us, or below us, or around: / Perhaps we name it Nature’s voice, or Love’s, / Tricking ourselves” (ll.
-1.672–676).
-The second quoted example indicates that “Love”—a signifier to which we will shortly return—constitutes an untrustworthy “voice,” generated and named by our own psyche, but which imposes itself on us from outside.
+It is the arrival of the outside world into Leigh Hall and then the core of the subject: the tree’s “message” is traumatic and meaningless in itself and yet indicates “a thing / Beyond it.”
+The message becomes part of Aurora’s contemplation of “the inner life,” something that she likens to regression: Aurora maintains “relations in the Unseen . . . as a babe sucks surely in the dark. / I kept the life, thrust on me, on the outside / Of the inner life” (1.473–78).
+She goes on to suppose that:

+And so, as froward babes, we hide our eyes

+And think all ended.—Then, Life calls to us . . .
+Above us, or below us, or around:

+Perhaps we name it Nature’s voice, or Love’s,

+Tricking ourselves.
+(1.672–76)

+The second quoted example indicates that “Love”—a signifier to which we will shortly return—constitutes an untrustworthy “voice” generated and named by our own psyche but which imposes itself on us from outside.
 The distinction between inside and outside collapses, and so the voice may come from “above us, or below us, or around,” indifferently, or all at once.
-In both examples, Aurora styles herself as an infant only at the level of figuration, as the vehicle of a simile: she regresses by placing herself at the mercy of literary language, as a way of skirting the Law, in an effort to refuse to relinquish early childhood enjoyments.
+In both examples, Aurora styles herself as an infant only at the level of figuration, as the vehicle of a simile: she regresses by placing herself at the mercy of literary language as a way of skirting the Law, in an effort to refuse to relinquish early childhood enjoyments.